DraceniY/clinShot/README.md

 ```

 ## Run locally :
 You need to install anaconda to install packages.
-Please see the (instructions)[https://docs.anaconda.com/anaconda/install/] if you don't have anaconda, then you can run locally:
+If you don't have anaconda please see [instructions](https://docs.anaconda.com/anaconda/install/) to install it, then run locally:

 ```
 conda env create -f requirements.yml